karimhamdanali/karimhamdanali.github.io/_posts/2013-03-09-averroes-tutorial.md

 group: research
 ---

-This page steps through the process to download and run Averroes to analyze the programs from the
+This tutorial steps through the process to download and run Averroes to analyze the programs from the
 <a href="http://sourceforge.net/projects/dacapobench/files/archive/2006-10-MR2/" target="_blank">DaCapo-2006-10MR2</a>
 and the <a href="http://www.spec.org/jvm98/" target="_blank">SPEC JVM98</a> benchmarks.
 I will refer to all these programs by the word "benchmarks" throughout the rest of this tutorial.

+{{ site.excerpt_separator }}

 ## Prerequisites ##
 You can either: